 There are a few scenarios in which a dedicated Toronto lawyer could help you request a child support modification.
 Your initial support order may no longer be suitable, whether due to a notable shift in:

 For example, suppose the underlying parenting plan is altered, and the parent who was originally paying child support is now the one with whom the child resides most of the time.
 In that case, this could warrant a modification to the original support amount.

 Likewise, suppose the child faces an unexpected alteration in their circumstances, such as a medical diagnosis accompanied by ongoing and unforeseen expenses.
 In that case, this could be a plausible reason to request a change in the support amount.
 Another example where the court may approve a modification request is when the parent paying support is faced with a material change to their income, which could raise or slash the amount of support they could be obliged to pay.

 Child support modification cases can be extremely complicated, particularly if the parties involved disagree on the proposed outcome.
 Even if you and your former partner agree that modifying the existing child support agreement is warranted, it is prudent to retain a Toronto child support modification lawyer who could guide you through each step and ensure all procedures and requirements are followed.

-Whether communicating with your former spouse’s lawyer or advocating your case before the court, a qualified legal professional such as Paul Riley could handle all the details of your case while making sure that the financial needs and best interests of your child remain the chief and foremost concern at the heart of all negotiations or legal arguments.
+Whether communicating with your former spouse’s lawyer or advocating your case before the court, a qualified legal professional could handle all the details of your case while making sure that the financial needs and best interests of your child remain the chief and foremost concern at the heart of all negotiations or legal arguments.